Man's claim gives false hope in yearslong missing boy case

 In Timmothy's hometown of Aurora, Illinois, police Sgt.
 Bill Rowley said that over the years his department has received thousands of tips about Timmothy, including false sightings.

-"We're always worried about copycats, especially something that has a big national attention like this," he said.
+"We're always worried about copycats, especially something that has a big national attention like this," Rowley said.

 Timmothy's family members said they were heartbroken at the latest twist.